MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 - Vendor-provided SDKs, such as the Azure service SDKs, will typically provide built-in resiliency capabilities like retry mechanisms.

-- It's not uncommon for application responses to transient issues to cause cascading failures.
+- It is not uncommon for application responses to transient issues to cause cascading failures.

   For example, retry without appropriate back-off will exacerbate when a service is being throttled will likely exacerbate the issue.

 - Retry delays can be linearly spaced, or increase exponentially to 'backoff' via growing delays.

-Here are some other resiliency-related patterns:

 |Pattern|Summary|
 |---|---|